 - Canon Canonet QL 17 GIII: While this camera may have been launched in 1972, it still holds true value today.
 You can use batteries for this camera, but you do not have to.
 This camera runs on its own mechanics alone and batteries are an option.
 The aperture ranges from f/1.7 to f/16.

 - The Contax G2: There are multiple lenses and different accessories that you can use with this camera.
 For the exposure, the is an AF lock to lock in your ISO.
 Your ISO on this camera ranges from ISO25 to ISO5000.
 You can manually set your ISO as well.
+For more information about the G2, see this article.

 - Leica m6 TTL 0.85: Made between 1998 – 2002 and is Leica’s most advanced film camera with a price to match.
 Leica has a cult-like following because of the company’s superb, handmade quality.
 The TTL in the name means Through-The-Lens metering means you will most likely have a great exposure when taking an image.
 This camera is fully mechanical except for the meter.